parcel-bundler/website/src/docs/code_splitting.md

 });
 ```

 Because `import()` returns a Promise, you can also use async/await syntax.
-You probaly need to configure Babel to transpile the syntax though, until it is more widely supported by browsers.
+You probably need to configure Babel to transpile the syntax though, until it is more widely supported by browsers.

 ```javascript
 const page = await import('./pages/about');